golden-layout/golden-layout/README.md

 #### Binding by registering a component but specifying virtual components

-There is more work involved with using virtual component binding.
-However it is possible to get the same benefits by registering a component and specifying the binding should be virtual.
+These events give applications a lot of flexibility with positioning components in Golden Layout - but at the expense of more effort of integrating into Golden Layout.
+It is however, possible to get the same benefits of Virtual Components with just registering a component.
 In this case, a component will be registered as in classic approach to Golden Layout binding, however, within Golden Layout, the component will be handled like a virtual component.
 Golden Layout will internally handle the necessary events.

 Existing applications using register functions in Golden Layout can easily be updated to use virtual binding by:
 1. The register functions have a new parameter `virtual`.
 By default, this is `false`, specifying the classic binding in Golden Layout.
 Set this to `true` to specify that components of that type should be implemented internally as virtual components.